CumulusVII/cirrus-webapp/README.md

 npm start
 ```

-4. Run your development Server
+4. Run your development server

 The site is now running at `http://localhost:3000`